-The Canada lynx (Lynx canadensis), listed as threatened under the Endangered
+The Canada lynx (Lynx canadensis), listed as threatened under the Endangered Species Act on March 24, 2000, and as endangered by the state of Colorado, is a species of the northern coniferous forest.
+The preferred habitat of the Canada lynx is uneven-aged stands with relatively open canopies and well-developed understories, within the elevational range between 9,000 and 14,500 feet (Quinn and Parker 1987, NDIS 2005e).
+While the snowshoe hare comprises 80% of the lynx diet (Brand et al. 1976), this carnivore will also take squirrels, beaver, muskrats, and even large ungulates such as deer (NDIS 2005e).
+Before recent reintroductions of Canada lynx to

-Species Act on March 24, 2000, and as endangered by the state of Colorado, is a species of the northern coniferous forest.
-The preferred habitat of the Canada lynx is uneven-aged stands with relatively closed canopies and well-developed understories.
-Elevational ranges have been reported as 9,000 to 14,500 feet (Quinn and Parker 1987, NDIS 2005e), and 8,000 to 12,000 feet (USFWS 2006).
-While the snowshoe hare comprises 80% of the lynx diet (Brand et al. 1976), this carnivore will also take squirrels, beavers, muskrats, and large ungulates such as deer (NDIS 2005e).
-Before recent reintroductions of Canada lynx to Colorado, the lynx appeared to be restricted to extremely isolated areas of the mountains of the central portion of the state (NDIS 2005e).
+Colorado, the lynx appeared to be restricted to extremely isolated areas of the mountains of the central portion of the state (NDIS 2005e).
 Beginning in 1999, 166 lynx were released in southwestern Colorado, the vast majority in the Rio Grande National Forest.
 Released animals were tracked by satellite or VHF transmitters.
-Cumulative data from 1999 through January 2005 indicate three position records occurredtwo in the southwestern portion of the national park, and one on the extreme northern part of the preserve.
+Cumulative data from 1999 through January 2005 indicate three position records occurred within the park; two in the southwestern portion of the national park, and one on the extreme northern part of the preserve.
 The two records in the southwestern portion of the park likely represent one or two individuals dispersing from the release sites on the western side of the San Luis Valley to suitable habitat at higher elevations on the eastern side.
-Canada lynx habitat in the preserve will be managed as the Great Sand Dunes Lynx Analysis Unit (LAU) and will follow the guidelines provided in the LCAS (Reudiger et al. 2000).
-The National Park Service is responsible for tracking any changes that would alter Canada lynx habitat and for annually updating the LAU map and acreages.
-In light of these records, continued reintroduction efforts, and the presence of potential lynx habitat in the upper reaches of the national preserve (not in the national park), the Canada lynx is retained as an impact topic and will be discussed under "Federal Threatened and Endangered Species" in chapter four.
+In light of these records, continued reintroduction efforts, and the presence of potential lynx habitat in the upper reaches of the national preserve (not in the national park), the Canada lynx is retained as an impact topic and will be discussed under "Federal Threatened and Endangered Species" in chapter 4.